 - Access the “UNC, Research Computing, Datamover” endpoint (uncch#unc-rc-dm) endpoint a 2nd time to transfer data between various Research Computing storage such as /netscr and mass storage (~/ms/).

-Please select your operating system from the list below for information on downloading and configuring the Globus Connect Personal workstation install and setting up your PC to be an endpoint.
+For information on downloading and configuring the Globus Connect Personal workstation install and setting up your PC to be an endpoint.

 Note: these steps are optional and will help if you wish to transfer data to/from you workstation and Research Computing storage.

 Downloads for Windows, Mac, Linux: